 The court will then make the final determination about whether and what type of education, treatment, or rehabilitation would be appropriate.

 The defendant will be given the opportunity to consent to participation.
-If the defendant elects to do so, he or she will plead “not guilty” to the charge(s) and waive the right to:
+If the defendant elects to do so, he or she will plead “not guilty” to the charge(s) and complete a Tahl waiver waiving the rights to:

 - A speedy preliminary hearing, and